linglinchen/drug-tool/README.md

 # Notes

+- **All** modifications to the database structure should be handled with migrations.
+If you make the change with something like pgAdmin or Heidi, *you're doing it wrong!*
 - Most custom code is in the **app** directory.
 - Refresh database by running: `php artisan migrate:refresh`
 - See a list of available Artisan commands: `php artisan`